Course | Summer Programme

 This advanced summer programme focuses on the field of preventing, detecting and responding to violent extremism and gives you insights in the opportunities and challenges of a networked approach.

 The latest dilemmas and trends in the field of preventing violent extremism, various views on radicalisation, de-radicalisation and re-socialisation, geopolitical developments and how they influence public debate, the opportunities and challenges of a networked approach, the various roles and, perspectives of stakeholders active in the field, are all covered in this programme through lectures, workshops, serious games, panel discussions and much more.

-Confirmed speakers last year included:
+Confirmed speakers this year include:

 - Edwin Bakker, Professor of Terrorism and Contra terrorism, Leiden University

 - Paul Gill, Senior Lecturer at University College London's Department of Security and Crime Science

 - Liesbeth van der Heide, Senior Research Fellow, International Centre for Counter-Terrorism – The Hague (ICCT)

 - Donald Holbrook, Lecturer, Lancaster University

 - Simon Minks, Senior Public Prosecutor of the region covered by the Hague Court of Appeal.
 Minks is specialised in the prosecution of terrorism cases and high profile international (war) crimes

 - Bart Schuurman, Research Coordinator, International Centre for Counter-Terrorism – The Hague (ICCT)